-Complete the required metadata fields for your event: Title, Event Category, Event Type, Audience and the start date.
+Complete the required fields for your event: Title, Event Category, Event Type, Audience and the start date.

 Step 3: Event content

-The teaser is a short line of information that is displayed under the title of your event in the list of events on the corporate site and your website.
+The teaser is displayed under the title of your event in the list of events on the corporate site and your website.
 It should be a short one liner.

-The meta description is mandatory.
+This is mandatory.
 This should describe your event in approximately 140-160 characters.
-You need to include this information before you will be allowed to save your event.
-If you do not include this field and try to save you will receive an error message.
+If you do not enter any information in this field and try to save you will receive an error message.

 The other fields: location, cost etc, are self-explanatory.